Why We Travel

 something beneath the surface that shapes how it is felt.

-Jordan and Egypt have the rhythm of water and resurrection.
+Jordan and Egypt follow the rhythm of water and return.

-Each trip becomes a chapter in a larger story
+Each trip becomes part of a larger exploration —

 What we hope